What Is The Best Wheelchair For Travel? Lightweight Foldable Wheelchairs Ready To Go!

 If you prefer or need a power chair but think portability is a problem, take a look at the Featherweight Power Chair.

-It has the usual power wheelchair features too: it is joystick operated and battery powered.
-Top speed is 5 mph and it will go about 11 miles between charges.
+It has the usual power wheelchair features too: it is joystick-operated and battery-powered.
+The top speed is 5 mph and it will go about 11 miles between charges.
 So, it’s powerful enough for a day of shopping.

 Because of the limited seat width of 18″ and a weight capacity of 250 lbs, it isn’t going to fit everyone though.
 The smaller wheels will give a bit of a bumpy ride if you are off the beaten path.